doitintl/kube-no-trouble/README.md

 sh -c "$(curl -sSL https://git.io/install-kubent)"
 ```

-*(The script will download latest version and unpack to `/usr/local/bin`).*
+*(Unless specified the script will download latest version and unpack to `/usr/local/bin/`).*

+> Note: Do not run random scripts from strangers on the internet.
+Read what the above script does first.

 ### Manual Installation

 You can download the
 [latest release](https://github.com/doitintl/kube-no-trouble/releases/latest)
-for your platform and unpack manually.
+for your cpu architectures and operating system.
+You can then place it on your path.

+We currently maintain, the following operating systems and cpu architectures:

+- Linux amd64
+- Linux arm64
+- Darwin amd64
+- Darwin arm64
+- Windows amd64

+*Historically Windows on arm, has not received the best support.
+If this changes we may add it.*

 ### Third-Party Installation

 Please note that third-party installation methods are maintained by the community.
-The packages may not always be up-to-date with the latest releases of `kubent`.
+**The packages may not always be up-to-date with the latest releases of** `kubent`.

 #### Homebrew